isabella232/cumulus-ce-viirs/SEZU-ON-CUMULUS.md

 ## TODOs

 * Documentation for new packages
-* Design a way to do regex discovery of lambdas (needs to pass set of 6 files to DownloadTiles).
 * Design and implement automatic ingest of new data.
 * Unit tests for new packages (generateCollections, viirs_processing, tif_stats, parallel_wget, cumulus-ecs-task-python/cumulus-geolambda's run_task)
-* `generateCollections` lambda should run an arbitrary workflow (right now it's hard-coded)
+* `generateCollections` lambda should be able to run an arbitrary workflow
-* Validate data processing with SEZ-U team - are the tiles getting stitched together?t
+* Validate data processing with SEZ-U team
-* Tif_stats could be more flexible
 * Use `generateCollections` in another use case to validate it's extensibility + reusability
 * Visualization